exelinguy/janken/README.md

-# janken
+# Janken

-A rock paper scissors game
+A rock paper scissors game implemented through Javascript.

+This is a based on the lesson exercise from [The Odin Project](https://www.theodinproject.com/).